 The step-by-step tutorial here walks you through exactly how to make these!
 And yes, you can prepare stuffed tomatoes a bit in advance.
 Serve them as a stunning side dish, but they can totally stand on their own as a main.
 Lots of ideas below!

-It is not possible to talk about tomatoes, Greek recipes, or the Mediterranean diet without mentioning gemista: Greek stuffed tomatoes!
+It is not possible to talk about tomatoes, Greek recipes, or the Mediterranean diet without mentioning gemista–Greek stuffed vegetables like stuffed peppers or stuffed tomatoes!
 And, if you haven’t tried stuffed tomatoes the Greek way before, you are in for a treat.

 Three secrets to this amazing stuffed tomato recipe: a hearty, flavor-packed stuffing; sufficient amount of good extra virgin olive oil; and baking until the tomatoes collapse to tender perfection and the stuffing mixture inside is fully cooked through.
 Greek yiayias will tell you, if the stuffed tomatoes look too perfect, they’re probably not very tasty!